 (b) The majority of clouds at temperatures below 0 °C consist of water, or mainly of water;

-(c) Relative humidities greater than 100 would in general not be observed.
+(c) Relative humidities greater than 100 %rh would in general not be observed.
 This is of particular importance in synoptic weather messages, since the atmosphere is often supersaturated with respect to ice at temperatures below 0 °C;

 (d) The majority of existing records of relative humidity at temperatures below 0 °C are expressed on a basis of saturation with respect to water.